CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and much more.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1.version controle
+2.easy access and sharing
+3.multiple colaberators

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create an editable copy of the repository withot affecting the original project.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+you creata an editable version on your local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+a request to merge changes made to a forked repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+a log of commits (changes to the repository) and the details of the person that made them.

 ## Question 13